Good News: Open Communications

 Omaha Police Scanner: Nebraska's Largest City Remains Open

-Omaha stands as one of the largest U.S. cities where police radio remains fully accessible to the public.
-While major metros from Denver to Seattle have encrypted, Nebraska's largest city maintains the transparency that has served American communities for generations.
-Here's how to listen and how to help keep it that way.
+Omaha is one of the largest U.S. cities where police radio is still fully accessible to the public.
+While major metros from Denver to Seattle have encrypted, Nebraska's largest city has held the line.
+Here is how to listen and how to help keep it that way.

 40th Largest U.S. City